ChameleonCloud/docs/source/technical/discovery/rest_api.rst

 Using the REST APIs for Resource Discovery
 ===================================================

-The API is designed for users who want to programmatically discover Chameleon resources.
-It uses a REST architecture on top of the HTTP protocol.
-As a consequence, any HTTP client can be used to query the API: command-line tools (cURL), browsers, and the numerous HTTP libraries available in your favorite programming language.

-It also implements the concept of "Hypermedia as the Engine of Application State" (HATEOAS), by specifying a set of hyperlinks in all responses returned by the API, which allow a user agent to discover at runtime the set of available resources as well as their semantics and content types, and transition from one resource to another.
+The Resource Discovery API gives programmatic access to the same hardware inventory that powers the `Hardware Discovery
+<https://chameleoncloud.org/hardware/>`_ page.
+It is aimed at three main use
+cases:

+- **Scripted node selection** — find nodes matching specific hardware criteria (CPU model, GPU, storage type, etc.) before constructing a reservation.
+- **Reproducibility tracking** — detect hardware changes between experiment runs using the versioned change history.
+- **Tool building** — integrate Chameleon hardware data into your own dashboards or automation frameworks.

+For most users, the Hardware Discovery page or the :ref:`python-chi <jupyter>` library is the easier path.
+This API is for power users and integrators who need direct, scriptable access.

+The API uses a REST architecture over HTTP, so any HTTP client works: cURL, a browser, or any language's HTTP library.
+It also implements "Hypermedia as the Engine of Application State" (HATEOAS) — every response includes ``links`` that point to related resources, so you can traverse the full hierarchy by following links rather than constructing URLs manually.

 Prerequisites
 ___________________________